 The Bi-Vocational Pastor’s Guide to Work-Life Balance

 The bi-vocational pastor’s life is a constant negotiation between competing demands.
 Your employer needs you present and productive.
 Your congregation needs you available and pastoral.
 Your family needs you home and engaged.
 Your own soul needs rest and renewal.
 Something is always losing that negotiation.

 The question is not how to make everyone happy — that is impossible.
 The question is how to make wise, sustainable choices about what gets your best energy and when.
+And how to live with the grief of the commitments you cannot keep without being destroyed by guilt.

 The Guilt Trap